 San Marcos is a medium-sized city located in the state of Texas.
 With a population of 63,509 people and 11 constituent neighborhoods, San Marcos is the 70th largest community in Texas.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, San Marcos is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, San Marcos isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in San Marcos are a mix of both white- and blue-collar jobs.
 Overall, San Marcos is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in San Marcos who work in sales jobs (16.79%), food service (15.07%), and office and administrative support (11.72%).

-Not only is San Marcos a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a very large population of people who are young, single, educated, and upwardly-mobile.
-That’s because San Marcos is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
-This makes San Marcos a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
+Not only is San Marcos a city with many college students, but it also retains many recent graduates who are looking to start new careers, creating a decent-sized population of people who are young, single, educated, and upwardly-mobile.
+This makes it a good choice for other relocating single professionals.
+Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 The per capita income in San Marcos in 2010 was $19,232, which is lower middle income relative to Texas, and low income relative to the rest of the US.
 This equates to an annual income of $76,928 for a family of four.
 However, San Marcos contains both very wealthy and poor people as well.
 San Marcos also has one of the higher rates of people living in poverty in the nation, with 34.73% of its population below the federal poverty line.